IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/language-general.rst

 Files
 -----

-Files are assumed to be encoded in Unicode. by convension, files describing tags spaces have a ``.ts`` suffix, while files describing decision graphs have a ``.dg`` one.
+Files are assumed to be encoded in Unicode.
+By convension, files describing tags spaces have a ``.ts`` suffix, while files describing decision graphs have a ``.dg`` one.

 .. index:: Top-Down Support